Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Desember 2024 21.25.06 UTC
+- WIB: Minggu, 15 Desember 2024 22.25.09 UTC
-- WITA: Minggu, 15 Desember 2024 22.25.06 UTC
+- WITA: Minggu, 15 Desember 2024 23.25.09 UTC
-- WIT: Minggu, 15 Desember 2024 23.25.06 UTC
+- WIT: Senin, 16 Desember 2024 00.25.09 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational